ongr-io/RouterBundle/Resources/doc/index.rst

     }
 ..

-SEO generator will use this action and it's associated route to produce URL from `ongr_product_show` or similar route defined in `_default_route`.
+SEO generator will use this action and it's associated route to produce URL from ``ongr_product_show`` or similar route defined in ``_default_route``.
 This route and action will use document ID as it's fallback argument, not SEO URL.

 Setup
 ~~~~~

-Setup documentation for the Router bundle is available `here <setup.rst>`_.
+Setup documentation for the Router bundle is available `<setup.rst>`_.